 Students in Grades 4-8 are eligible to participate in the sports programs offered by our school - soccer (4-8), basketball (4-8), cheerleading (4-8), volleyball (7-8).
-An information form reviewing the SPORTS PHYSICAL PROCEDURE and the St. John School "Participation in Sports Program" form is included in the portfolio, which needs to be returned with a signature both of a parent and the student participating.
-Please review the information.
-Parents are responsible for making sure all necessary paperwork is completed.
+Students will be given a Participation in Sports packet to complete before each sport begins.
+The packet must be completed and returned for the school nurse to sign off for student participation.
+Parents are responsible for making sure all necessary paperwork is completed and turned into the office.
+Students cannot participate without all necessary documentation, sports fee, and nurse authorization.